 Head straight for Viking Bay beach.
 The town’s headline stretch is a pristine crescent of sand that shelters a tidal pool.
-Walk the clifftop Victoria Gardens and end up at Bleak House (now closed, but still sweet to look at) –the lofty spot where Dickens wrote ‘David Copperfield’.
+Walk the clifftop Victoria Gardens and end up at Bleak House –the lofty spot where Dickens wrote ‘David Copperfield’.
 Sadly, the house remains closed, but just a few longing looks will leave you feeling inspired.